What financial support is available for my business?

 The Government’s Leave Support Scheme is available for employers to pay their employees for those who can’t work under any of the following circumstances:

-- In the event that they’ve come into contact with someone who has COVID-19, and so they must self-isolate for 14 days (as required by Ministry of Health guidelines).
+- In the event that they’ve are a household contact of someone who has COVID-19, and so they must self-isolate for 7 days (as required by Ministry of Health guidelines).

-- When they’re tested positive for COVID-19, and therefore are required to remain off work until they’ve been cleared by a health professional, to be released from self-isolation.
+- When they’re tested positive for COVID-19, and therefore are required to isolate for 7 days

 What payment will I receive?

 The Leave Support Scheme will be paid at a flat rate of:

 - $585.80 for people who were working 20 hours or more per week (full-time rate).

 - $350.00 for people who were working less than 20 hours per week (part-time rate).